 The Company adds wheelchair lifts to all their coach fleet which is 100% Disability Discrimination Act compliant by 2020.

-After a decade of bus & coach upgrades features an impressive fleet of new Denning & Iveco vehicles with American running gear, a shift from the 90’s and early 2000’s European chassis’.
+After a decade of bus & coach upgrades, Rover operates an impressive fleet of new Denning & Iveco vehicles with American running gear, a shift from the 90’s and early 2000’s European chassis’.
 The fleet consists of 45 buses, 8 coaches and 5 mini coaches.